nasa-nccs-hpda/evhr/README.md

 repeat coverage that can support existing NASA EO missions with stereo and multispectral capabilities.
 Sub-meter data from these instruments exceeds petabytes per year and the cost for data, storage systems and compute power have all dropped exponentially.
-Concurrently, through agreements with the National Geospatial-Intelligence Agency, NASA-Goddard Space Flight Center is acquiring VHR EO imagery from DigitalGlobe's WorldView-1, 2, 3 Quickbird-2, GeoEye-1 and IKONOS-2 satellites.
+Concurrently, through agreements with the National Geospatial-Intelligence Agency, NASA-Goddard Space Flight Center is acquiring VHR EO imagery from MAXAR's WorldView-1, 2, 3 Quickbird-2, GeoEye-1 and IKONOS-2 satellites.

 To enhance the utility of these data we are developing an Application Program Interface (API) to produce on-demand